lukgni/connectedhomeip/docs/guides/mbedos_platform_overview.md

 supported toolchain, so application development feels similar to C or C++ development for any other operating system.

+# Bluetooth and IP stacks
+In the Mbed-oS platform applications, the Bluetooth LE interface is used to perform pairing and Wi-Fi network provisioning operations between the CHIP device and the CHIP controller.
+Afterwards, the fully provisioned device is able to communicate with other devices inside the Wi-Fi network.

+For the Bluetooth LE communication purposes, the Mbed-OS platform application is using [ARM Mbed BLE](https://os.mbed.com/docs/mbed-os/v6.12/apis/ble.html) (also called BLE_API) - Bluetooth Low Energy software solution which interfaces with the BLE controller on the  hardware target.
+ARM Mbed BLE hides the BLE stack’s complexity behind C++ abstractions and is compatible with all BLE-enabled Mbed board.
+The Mbed OS BLE_API automatically configuring the clocks, timers and other hardware peripherals to work at their lowest power consumption.

+For Wi-FI communication purposes, the Mbed-OS application is using internal Mbed LWIP stack and Mbed Socket API together.
+To integrate it with CHIP network layer, special glue socket layer has been introduced to take care of adapting the Mbed socket to BSD interface which is used inside the CHIP endpoints implementation.

+## CHIP integration
+The Bluetooth LE and Wi-Fi used stacks provided by the Mbed-OS has been integrated with the CHIP stack using a special intermediate layer.

+This layer contains platform-specific implementations of abstract manager interfaces defined in the CHIP stack.
+The application is able to use CHIP's platform agnostic interfaces and no additional platform-related actions are needed to perform communication through the CHIP stack.

 # CHIP example applications
 The ARM Mbed-OS platform provides bunch of ported CHIP sample applications which can be used to spped-up developemnt process: